 Intuit does not officially support moving data from QuickBooks Enterprise to QuickBooks online and data loss may occur.

-As an Enterprise user, you have access to many advanced features that are not supported or available in QuickBooks or QuickBooks online.
+As an Enterprise user, you have access to many advanced features not available in QuickBooks or QuickBooks online.
 In some cases you may have found yourself in Enterprise on accident, or only using the bare essentials, in which case moving will likely not be a problem.
 In all other cases however, you should strongly consider if QuickBooks online is right for your business by looking at Intuit’s import limitations above and testing out needed features first through a test drive.

 When you’re ready: